eekelof/linebunny/README.md

 - `-l, --low` - Low threshold for green/yellow boundary (default: 100)
 - `-h, --high` - High threshold for yellow/red boundary (default: 300)
 - `-s, --sort` - Sort files by line count in ascending order
+- `-i, --ignore` - Directory name to ignore (can be used multiple times)